-Wood currently interviews writers for two journals - the Los Angeles Review of Books and Liminal.
+Wood currently interviews writers for two journals - the LA Review of Books and Liminal.
 For LARB, he talks to leading Australian novelists about their recent work and helps them reach an international audience.
-For Liminal, he talks to Asian-Australians and discusses their artistic practice as part of wider cultural trends.
+For Liminal, he talks to young Asian-Australians and discusses their artistic practice as part of wider cultural trends.

 Kim Scott, Kate Grenville, Michelle de Kretser, Gail Jones, Peter Carey

-Eileen Chong, Omar Sakr, Eunice Andrada, Naomi Velaphi
+Eileen Chong, Omar Sakr, Eunice Andrada, Naomi Velaphi, Maryam Azam, Hetty McKinnon

+Wood has hosted conversational interviews with contemporary poets that examine issues such as influence, process and technique.
 The first instalment of this conversation series took place at The School of Life, Melbourne.
-The second instalment is currently ongoing at The Centre for Stories, Perth.
+The second instalment was at The Centre for Stories, Perth.
 Each series can also be found archived at PennSound.

-Bonny Cassidy, Luke Beesley, Jess Wilkinson, Matt Hall, Kent McCarter, Melinda Bufton and Autumn Royal
+Bonny Cassidy, Luke Beesley, Jess Wilkinson, Matt Hall, Kent McCarter, Melinda Bufton, Autumn Royal

-Sampurna Chattarji, Siobhan Hodge, Jeremy Balius, JP Quinton, Caitlin Maling, Lucy Dougan, Susan Bradley Smith and Amanda Joy
+Sampurna Chattarji, Siobhan Hodge, Jeremy Balius, JP Quinton, Caitlin Maling, Lucy Dougan, Susan Bradley Smith, Amanda Joy

-Wood has begun a project that re-presents Australian Aboriginal song poems that are currently housed in anthropological archives.
-This is about the recovery, repatriation and celebration of material that has not being considered aesthetically.
-It is a continental project that seeks to restore public material to communities that might find access difficult.
+Wood completed a project that re-presented Australian Aboriginal song poems that had been housed in anthropological archives.
+This was about the recovery, repatriation and celebration of traditional poetry to communities that had found access difficult.
 The series can be found on Jacket2.

 Wood has reviewed for a number of journals attending to social, historical and philosophical aspects of contemporary poetry.